idmillington/layout/docs/source/index.rst

-It has two components, the layout managers position and size content, and there are a set of :mod:`layout.elements` that can display common content types, such as images or text.
+It has two components, the layout managers position and size content, and there are a set of :mod:`layout.elements` that can display common content types, such as images or text via an abstract rendering interface.

-A utility library targets reportlab's :mod:`~reportlab.pdfgen` for output.
+Utility libraries provide rendering implementations for reportlab's :mod:`~reportlab.pdfgen` or cairo.

 Contents: